Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Acknowledgments

 \section{Acknowledgments}

 All the authors acknowledge the Hakubi projects of RIKEN.
 T. K. is supported by JST PRESTO (Grant No. JPMJPR2116), Exploratory Research for Advanced Technology (Grant No. JPMJER2302), and JSPS Grants-in-Aid for Scientific Research (No. JP23H01099, JP24H00071), Japan.
 Y. K. was supported by the JSPS Grant-in-Aid for Scientific Research (No. JP24K06909), Japan.
+The research of C.R. is supported by the DFG through the grant TRR 352 -- Project-ID 470903074.
 This research was conducted during the internship of H.~M. and C.~R. at RIKEN, under the supervision of T.~K.